tiagomonteiro0715/eurostatify-ai/README.md

 ## EuroStatify AI — Open Source

-- EuroStatify AI was created to make European public data more accessible and useful for researchers, policymakers, and civic technologists.
+- EuroStatify AI was created to make European public data insights and hidden patterns accessible for researchers and policymakers.

 - It leverages a fine-tuned Google T5 model trained on 150,000+ custom-generated question–answer pairs derived from Eurostat datasets.